ConnorTheKnight/cot-4500-as3/README.md

 - write [right bound fot ti] as an Integer or Floating Point Number
 - write [number of Iterations] as an Integer
 - write [Initial Value] as an Integer or Floating Point Number
+- write [Number of unique variables in system of equations] as an Integer
+- write [Number of rows in the matrix for question 2 of 3b] as an Integer
+- write [Matrix for question 1 of 3b] as space separated Floating Point Numbers or Integers with a newline separating each row
+- write [Matrix for question 2 of 3b] as space separated Floating Point Numbers or Integers with a newline separating each row
 ### Example Input

 t-(y*y)